DeqingSun/Debug-Arduino-ATSAMD21G18-with-CMSIS-DAP/README.md

 If it doesn't work, try to replug USB.
 Check your soldering and connection if it still doesn't work.

-Open "Blink example" and upload the code.
+Open "File"->"Examples"->"01.Basics"->"Blink" and upload the code.
 See if you get LED blinking.

 ![upload blink](https://github.com/DeqingSun/Debug-Arduino-ATSAMD21G18-with-CMSIS-DAP/raw/master/img/arduinoUpload.png)